Call us on – 0800 0443 730

 STEP TWO – POLICE STATION PROCEDURE

-We can view the CCTV from the breath test room to assess whether there has been a significant breakdown in police procedure.
+We can view the video footage from the arrest, booking in and specimen procedure to assess whether there are serious and substantial mistakes in police procedure.

-In this situation the Court has the power to disallow all prosecution evidence against you, resulting in dismissal of the charges.
+In this situation the court has the power to exclude the crown’s case, resulting in dismissal of the charges.

 These are just a few examples, many of which have been used successfully to avoid bans for clients of this firm.

-• The 19 page breath test booklet is not competed before the evidential breath test.
-This means the officer cannot legally be satisfied with the results.
+• The 19 page breath test booklet MG DD/A is not completed during the evidential breath test.

-• The police officer fails to rule out potential sources of contamination by asking questions about medication, breath spray, mouthwash or anything inhaled in the 20 minutes before the police station breath test procedure
+• The police officer fails to rule out the risk of contamination by asking questions about medication, breath spray, mouthwash or anything inhaled in the 20 minutes before the police station breath test procedure

-• The two breath samples taken are too far apart and beyond the acceptable difference which is 15%
+• The two breath samples taken are outside the permitted 15% range.

-• The officer disregards or overlooks the significance of messages on the display of the breath test device which require the breath test procedure to be abandoned
+• The officer overlooks error messages on the breath test device which require the officer to move to blood or urine.

-• The officer fails to take a blood or urine where the breath test device is unreliable
+• The officer must take a blood or urine sample where the breath test device is unreliable.

-• The officer does not have the training required to operate the machine.
+• The officer may not have the necessary training and authorisation to operate the machine.

-• The police officer must take a blood sample where your demeanour and amount of alcohol consumed is not consistent with the breath level
+• The courts have ruled a blood or urine sample must be taken where your demeanour and alcohol consumed is incompatible with the breath alcohol level.

-• The operator fails to take a blood sample where the breath level at the station is higher than the roadside level.
+• The operator must take a blood or urine sample where the breath level at the station is higher than the roadside level.
+This raises questions about the accuracy of the breath test device because over time your breath level should be reducing not increasing.

 R v XL – Carlisle MC